PracticeROM/packages/README.md

 # About
-Packages for practicerom development.
-Available for Debian-based systems and Arch Linux.
+Practicerom development packages for Debian-based systems and Arch Linux.

 # Packages
 <details>